Top Five Muscle Car Engines

 The highest horsepower version of the 454 big-block was a 1970 Chevelle with the LS6 option.
 This solid lifter motor featured a four-bolt main block, forged steel crankshaft and connecting rods, and 11.25:1 compression pistons.
 Engine output was factory rated at 450 horsepower with 500 lb/ft of torque.
 Chevrolet produced about 4,500 LS6 Chevelles.

-So there you have it, the top five greatest muscle car engines of all time.
+So there you have it, in my humble opinion, the top five muscle car engines of all time.

-All of these engines are still in very high demand today, so much so that several of them are currently being reproduced.
-We're talking a lot of horsepower and not at all fuel efficient, but that's what makes a muscle car a muscle car.
+All of these engines are still in very high demand today, so much so that several of them, 50 years out of production, are currently being reproduced.

 Read: Best Car Songs Of All Time